kelu124/medicotechnical/README.md

 # medicotechnical
-All about the technicomedical issues
+All about the technicomedical issues.